May 2026 Case Update

 Over $150,000,000 | 15% |

-Any amounts payable by group members must be approved by the Court as fair and reasonable and will be paid from any resolution sum before being distributed to group members.
-Those deductions will never exceed a group member’s recovery and will be shared by all group members.
-In the event of an unsuccessful outcome, group members will not be liable to pay Maurice Blackburn’s legal costs.
+Any amounts payable by group members will never exceed a group member’s recovery and will be shared by all group members.
+In the event of an unsuccessful outcome, group members will not be liable to pay anything.

 While the risk remains, vehicle owners must park their vehicles outside in an open space and away from houses, other buildings or materials which may be flammable, such as a garage or carport, to avoid the risk of a potential vehicle fire causing further damage or injury to occupants.
 Parking a vehicle outside may expose it to moisture, UV rays, extreme weather events and increase the risk of vandalisation or theft.
 Additionally, street parking may expose owners to additional parking charges, as well as higher insurance premiums.